It’s been almost a year since my last update and I’m still living in Qatar. And yes, I still enjoy it here. In fact, I love my

 Above left: The first stop was at my brother Don's house in Connecticut.

 Above right: Kayaking in Long Island Sound.

-Above center: Then I flew to Minneapolis, where I visited my old friends, Mark and Jayne.
+Above left: Then I flew to Minneapolis, where I visited my old friends, Mark and Jayne.
 Boy, that steak dinner was good!

 Above left: From there I flew on to Seattle, and another plane later I was back home in Portland.

 Above center: This was the final appearance of Garrison Keillor, during his Farewell Tour around America of "A

 Prairie Home Companion."
 This is at the Oregon Zoo in Portland.